 Research shows certain SSRI and antidepressant medications that influence neurochemistry may treat hot flashes.
 Although no specific studies have been done (yet) on the effects of CBD on hot flashes, the fact that it has a similar impact on neurochemistry as these pharmaceuticals suggests it may help too (without the risk of adverse side effects).

 Genitourinary Syndrome, which encompasses vaginal dryness, atrophy, and bladder control issues, is another effect of decreased estrogen.
 Estrogen helps promote blood flow to the pelvic area, including the urinary tract and reproductive system.
 Receiving (or giving yourself) some extra TLC during menopause can help alleviate some of these issues, but one problem for many women is decreased libido.
-The good news is CBD can deliver a twofold benefit, increasing libido and blood flow.
+The good news is CBD can help the body’s sexual response to be more regulated, so it can increase libido and blood flow.

 Menopause is referred to as the change for good reason.
 It’s not just another one of our body’s routine hormonal fluctuations.
 It’s kind of a big deal.
 Estrogen and progesterone, along with their supporting cast of hormones, do a lot of heavy lifting.